CrapTheCoder/UpCode/README.md

 # UpCode
-A software for uploading all your accepted solutions from CodeChef and CodeForces to Github, fully automated with no hassles.
+A software for uploading all your accepted solutions from CodeChef and CodeForces to Github with no hassles, and fully automated using Python.

 # How to use:
 * Generate an API key from https://github.com/settings/tokens.
 Make sure the repo section is checked.